That Chinese American Christians are Mostly Conservative Evangelicals

 This act lifted the severe restrictions that were placed on Asian immigration.
 The result was that the Chinese population between 1960 (237k) and 1980 (806k) more than tripled.
 Today there are over four million Chinese people in America.

-As the Chinese Christians immigrated into America after 1965, many of them started their own churches.
-There were too many differences between the pre-1965 Chinese Christians in America and the post-1965 ones.
-The established Chinese churches in America were filled with Cantonese speakers instead of Mandarin speakers.
-The new immigrants were generally of a higher socio-economic status than the older immigrants because the Nationality & Immigration Act of 1965 gave preference to highly-skilled and educated immigrants.
-Additionally, many of the Chinese Christian immigrants viewed the mainline denominations as bastions of impure theology.
+As the Chinese Christians immigrated into America after 1965, many of them started their own churches because there were too many differences between the pre-1965 Chinese Christians in America and the post-1965 ones.
+While the older and established Chinese churches in America were filled with Cantonese speakers, the new Chinese Christians immigrating to the U.S. were Mandarin speakers.
+Additionally, the new immigrants were generally of a higher socio-economic status because the Nationality & Immigration Act of 1965 gave preference to highly-skilled and educated immigrants.
+On a theological level, many of the Chinese Christian immigrants also viewed the mainline denominations as bastions of impure theology, compared to their conservative independent churches or the theologically conservative missionaries who taught them in Asia.
 Hence, between 1952 and 1979, the number of Chinese churches in America grew from 66 to 366.
-Today there are likely over 1,000, mostly evangelical.
+Today there are likely over 1,000 with only a meager minority being in the mainline denominations.

 While many Chinese Christians came to the U.S. after 1965, by 1990 and into 2010 one could fairly say that most Chinese Christians in America became Christians after coming to the States.